mattmaas/hackathon/README.md

 ## Signup

 Before you begin, please make sure to signup at the special  [HackMIT 2015 Clarifai Signup Page](https://developer-alpha.clarifai.com/signup/HackMIT).
-This will give you free access to our API.
+This will give you free access to our alpha API.

 ## Getting Started

-The javascript/ directory has an example.
+Have a look at [custom-training.md](custom-training.md).That document explains what Custom Training is all about and why it's so cool.

-## Python example
+Next have a look at our [Javascript](javascript) and [Python](python) examples.
+These should help you get started in coding up your beauty.
+The [data](data directory) has sample .tsv files with a few hundred urls for images that you may find useful.

-The python/ directory has an example.
+## Help

-## Sample Data
+If you need anyhelp at all, please email us (support@clarifai.com), Tweet at us [@clarifaidev](https://twitter.com/clarifaidev) or find one of us at the hackathon (we sent a squad!).

-The data directory has sample .tsv files with a few hundred urls for images of different kinds of trains.
+Have fun and good luck!